beancount/fava/contrib/docker/README.md

 ```

 Create an `authenticated-emails` file in the same directory filled with all the
-gmail accounts you want to have access to your fava web interface.
+gmail accounts you want to have access to your Fava web interface.

 To run your proxy docker image use the following command: